Mav55/scans/README.md

 ### Collection Phase

-To write a plugin, you must understand what cloud infrastructure API calls your scan makes.
+To write a plugin, you will want to understand what cloud infrastructure API calls your scan makes.
 These must be added to the `collect.js` file.
 This file determines the cloud infrastructure API calls and the order in which they are made.
 For example:

-#### AWS
+#### AWS Collection

 The following declaration tells the CloudSploit collection engine to query the CloudFront service using the `listDistributions` call and then save the results returned under `DistributionList.Items`.